wandb/sambanova-webinar/README.md

 ### Example queries

-See example queries for research and content generation.
+Example queries for research and content generation are listed below.

 - "Explain quantum computing and its applications in cryptography"
 - "How does CRISPR gene editing work in modern medicine?"